-But then I think of the long list of tasks for the day and I wind up turning the faucet and then the knob that controls the shower.
-And I step beneath the stream of hot water.
-As usual.
+Then I think of the long list of tasks for the day, and I wind up turning the faucet and then the knob that controls the shower.
+And I step beneath the stream of hot water as usual.

-Though I’ve never used it as intended – and it’s been five years – I’m still happy to have my tub.
+Though I’ve never used the tub as intended – and it’s been five years – I’m still happy to have it.
 And someday, with the right amount of time or motivation or possibly the right man, I’ll fill it up, and linger.
 And love it.
 Because it isn’t really about the size of the tub or the size of the man.
-It’s about the size of my dreams.
-And they’re big.
+It’s about the size of my dreams, and they’re big.
 And maybe, that’s what matters.